NehalSinghal/beautifulmindmaps/cooking.md

  9. After few minutes use knife to give diamond shape before refrigerating.
 10. Taste after sometime.

-Tomorrow make using chasni as seen and learned.
+Tomorrow make using chaashni as seen and learned.

 ### 2020-08-20